 How To Do It:

-That being said, you need a preacher curl set up and two dumbbells.
+You need a preacher curl setup and two dumbbells.

 - Elbows should stay locked onto the pad.